-- a.
-Request for Document Number: All documents submitted to the IRG must be given a registered document number.
-The assignment is done by the IRG Rapporteur.
-A member body will first contact the IRG Rapporteur for a document number with a document title.
+- will first contact the IRG Rapporteur for a document number with a document title.
 Once the document number is assigned, the information will be posted on the IRG website.
 Some document numbers can be pre-assigned during IRG meetings for activities between IRG meetings. - b.
 Submission of Documents: All registered documents must be submitted to the IRG Rapporteur.
-The submitted documents must also contain an assigned IRG document number in text form so that searching can be supported. - c.
-Posting of Documents: Properly submitted documents are then posted by the IRG Rapporteur on the IRG website as official documents. - d.
+The submitted documents must also contain an assigned IRG document number in text form(except files of pure tables to avoid interfering with the data presented in the table) so that searching can be supported. - Posting of Documents: Properly submitted documents are then posted by the IRG Rapporteur on the IRG website as official documents. - d.
 Disqualified Documents: Documents with certain basic information missing such as submitter's name, title and purpose may be rejected by the IRG Rapporteur for posting.
 All other documents which fail to comply with the above registration process and the preliminary review by the IRG Rapporteur for basic information will not be treated as IRG documents.
-As such, issues to be addressed contained in such documents will not be discussed by the IRG formally.
+As such, issues contained in such documents will not be discussed by the IRG formally.